 Many people are tempted to draft these types of agreements on their own, to save money.
 But undertaking agreement of this importance and complexity usually calls for the services of a good family law attorney.
 Typically, people are having these agreements prepared in order to save many, many thousands of dollars.
 Therefore, this makes marital agreements something worth investing in to get it done right.

 We have substantial experience drafting solid, cost-effective marital agreements.
-If you have a question about Hawaii marital agreements, or would like to set up a consult, e-mail us or call us at 593-2199.
+If you have like to set up a consult, e-mail us or call us at (808) 593-2199.
 We’ll be happy to hear from you.